xgcm/xgcm/doc/grids.rst

 'grid_topology'.
 A set of grid axes in the order ``'X', 'Y', 'Z'`` are assigned based on the dimensionality of the data.
+Note that SGRID treatment of 3D grids and 2D grids with a vertical coordinate is subtly different.
+Both cases are handled by the autoparsing functionality to form a 3D ``Grid`` object.

 SGRID 'node_dimensions' are extracted and correspond to xgcm's cell edges.
 SGRID 'face' or 'volume' dimensions are then extracted with their associated 'padding' identifier.